 Thus the observer meets the matter surface again after the finite time $2t_{obs}$, which translates into a finite observer eigentime $\tau = 2t_{obs}\sqrt{1-\left(N_{vac}^x(x_{obs})\right)^2}$.
-As observer and matter meet each other after finite time, this is different to most other proposals for loop quantum gravity inspired black hole models where a causal horizon is present \cite{VakiliClassicalpolymerizationof,CorichiLoopquantizationof,ModestoSemiclassicalLoopQuantum,BoehmerLoopquantumdynamics,BenAchourPolymerSchwarzschildBlack,AshtekarQuantumExtensionof,AshtekarQuantumTransfigurarationof,BodendorferEffectiveQuantumExtended,BodendorferMassandHorizon,Bodendorferbvtypevariables,AssanioussiPerspectivesonthe,KellyEffectiveloopquantumgravity,KellyBlackholecollapse,GambiniSphericallysymmetricloop,GeillerSymmetriesofthe,SartiniQuantumdynamicsof,SchmitzExteriorstobouncing,GanPropertiesofthe}.
-A generalisation to a collapse model as in \cite{BenAchourBouncingcompactobjectsI,BenAchourBouncingcompactobjectsII,BenAchourConsistentblackto,MuenchEffectiveQuantumDust,SchmitzExteriorstobouncing} would always lead to the result that the observer and matter do never meet again as the matter bounces out of a parallel universe --- at least if black hole evaporation is neglected.
+As the observer and matter meet each other after finite time, this is different from most other proposals for loop quantum gravity-inspired black hole models where a causal horizon is present \cite{VakiliClassicalpolymerizationof,CorichiLoopquantizationof,ModestoSemiclassicalLoopQuantum,BoehmerLoopquantumdynamics,BenAchourPolymerSchwarzschildBlack,AshtekarQuantumExtensionof,AshtekarQuantumTransfigurarationof,BodendorferEffectiveQuantumExtended,BodendorferMassandHorizon,Bodendorferbvtypevariables,AssanioussiPerspectivesonthe,KellyEffectiveloopquantumgravity,KellyBlackholecollapse,GambiniSphericallysymmetricloop,GeillerSymmetriesofthe,SartiniQuantumdynamicsof,SchmitzExteriorstobouncing,GanPropertiesofthe}.
+A generalisation to a collapse model as in \cite{BenAchourBouncingcompactobjectsI,BenAchourBouncingcompactobjectsII,BenAchourConsistentblackto,MuenchEffectiveQuantumDust,SchmitzExteriorstobouncing} would always lead to the result that the observer and matter never meet again as the matter bounces out of a parallel universe --- at least if black hole evaporation is neglected.
 Here instead, the matter is crossing the outer horizon, then the inner one, bouncing out again at $x_{min}$, crossing first the same inner horizon and then the same outer horizon to arrive in the \textit{same exterior} again.
-On the one hand, this gives the opportunity that a causal horizon is avoided as light rays could enter the matter region and exit the matter once it has passed again $x_{out}$.
-On the other hand, this raises the question of how this is possible when we have argued that $x_{out}$ causally disconnects the inner and outer spacetime region from a vacuum point of view.
-The only possible solution is that the matter moves super-luminal, i.e. along a space-like trajectory in some time interval.
+On the one hand, this gives the opportunity for a causal horizon to be avoided, as light rays could enter the matter region and exit the matter once it has again passed $x_{out}$.
+On the other hand, this raises the question of how this is possible when we have argued that $x_{out}$ causally disconnects the inner and outer spacetime regions from a vacuum point of view.
+The only possible solution is that the matter moves super-luminally along a space-like trajectory in some time interval.
 This way it would be possible to come out of the outer horizon again.

 It is easy to check this property.
 First, the tangent to the trajectory $\gamma$ is given by

 Its norm allows us to track the causality of this curve.
 Consequently, it is